-- (1) General biology. - (2) Chemistry--including organic and biochemistry. - (3) General physics--including a general survey of biophysics. - (4) General psychology--including counseling skills. - (5) Anatomy--a survey of microscopic, gross anatomy and neuroanatomy.
+(1) General biology.

+(2) Chemistry--including organic and biochemistry.

+(3) General physics--including a general survey of biophysics.

+(4) General psychology--including counseling skills.

+(5) Anatomy--a survey of microscopic, gross anatomy and neuroanatomy.

-- (6) Physiology--a survey of basic physiology, including neurophysiology, endocrinology, and neurochemistry. - (7) Pathology--a survey of the nature of disease and illness, including microbiology, immunology, psychopathology, and epidemiology. - (8) Nutrition and vitamins.
+(6) Physiology--a survey of basic physiology, including neurophysiology, endocrinology, and neurochemistry.

+(7) Pathology--a survey of the nature of disease and illness, including microbiology, immunology, psychopathology, and epidemiology.

+(8) Nutrition and vitamins.

-- (9) History of medicine--a survey of medical history, including transcultural healing practices. - (10) Medical terminology--fundamentals of English language medical terminology. - (11) Clinical sciences-a review of internal medicine, pharmacology, neurology, surgery, obstetrics/gynecology, urology, radiology, nutrition and public health. - (12) Clinical medicine--a survey of the clinical practice of medicine, osteopathy, dentistry, psychology, nursing, chiropractic, podiatry, and homeopathy to familiarize practitioners with the practices of other health care practitioners. - (13) Western pharmacology. - (14) A minimum of eight (8) hours in a certified course offering first-aid and adult/child cardiopulmonary resuscitation (CPR).
-Such course shall be taken from the American Red Cross, American Heart Association or other organization with an equivalent course work approved by the board.......128 - (15) Traditional Oriental medicine--a survey of the theory and practice of traditional diagnostic and therapeutic procedures. - (16) Acupuncture anatomy and physiology--fundamentals of acupuncture, including the meridian system, special and extra loci, and auriculotherapy. - (17) Acupuncture techniques--instruction in the use of needling techniques, moxibustion, and electroacupuncture, including contraindication and complications.
-Coursework shall also include instruction in the requirement of single use needles set forth in section 1399.454.
-Students shall either (1) successfully complete a course which requires a student to pass an examination in clean needle technique, taught at a board approved school that uses as its primary reference the most current edition of the "Clean Needle Technique Manual" published by the National Acupuncture Foundation, or (2) successfully complete a Clean Needle Technique course administered by the Council of Colleges of Acupuncture and Oriental Medicine. - (18) Acupressure. - (19) Breathing techniques--introductory course in QiGong. - (20) Traditional Oriental exercise--introductory course in Tai Chi Chuan....660 - (21) Traditional Oriental herbology including botany--a portion of the hours shall be given in a clinical setting......300 - (22) Practice management--instruction in the legal and ethical aspects of maintaining a professional practice, including record keeping, professional liability, patient accounts, and referral procedures. - (23) Ethics relating to the practice of acupuncture.....30 - (b) The curriculum shall include adequate clinical instruction, 75% of which shall be in a clinic which is owned and operated by the training program, which includes direct patient contact where appropriate in the following:
+(9) History of medicine--a survey of medical history, including transcultural healing practices.

+.
+(10) Medical terminology--fundamentals of English language medical terminology.
+30

+(11) Clinical sciences--a review of internal medicine, pharmacology, neurology, surgery, obstetrics/gynecology, urology, radiology, nutrition and public health.

+(12) Clinical medicine--a survey of the clinical practice of medicine, osteopathy, dentistry, psychology, nursing, chiropractic, podiatry, and homeopathy to familiarize practitioners with the practices of other health care practitioners.

+(13) Western pharmacology.

+(15) Traditional Oriental medicine--a survey of the theory and practice of traditional diagnostic and therapeutic procedures.

+(16) Acupuncture anatomy and physiology--fundamentals of acupuncture, including the meridian system, special and extra loci, and auriculotherapy.

+(17) Acupuncture techniques--instruction in the use of needling techniques, moxibustion, and electroacupuncture, including contraindication and complications.
+Students shall either (1) successfully complete a course which requires a student to pass an examination in clean needle technique, taught at a board approved school that uses as its primary reference the most current edition of the "Clean Needle Technique Manual" published by the National Acupuncture Foundation, or (2) successfully complete a Clean Needle Technique course administered by the Council of Colleges of Acupuncture and Oriental Medicine.

+(18) Acupressure.

+(19) Breathing techniques--introductory course in QiGong.

+(20) Traditional Oriental exercise--introductory course in Tai Chi Chuan....660 minimum class hours

+(21) Traditional Oriental herbology including botany--a portion of the hours shall be given in a clinical setting......300 minimum class hours

+(22) Practice management--instruction in the legal and ethical aspects of maintaining a professional practice, including record keeping, professional liability, patient accounts, and referral procedures.

+(23) Ethics relating to the practice of acupuncture.....30 minimum class hours

+(b) The curriculum shall include adequate clinical instruction, 75% of which shall be in a clinic which is owned and operated by the training program, which includes direct patient contact where appropriate in the following:

-- (1) Practice observation--supervised observation of the clinical practice of acupuncture with case presentations and discussions. - (2) Diagnosis and evaluation--the application of Eastern and Western diagnostic procedures in evaluating patients. - (3) Supervised practice--the clinical treatment of a patient with acupuncture ......800
+(1) Practice observation--supervised observation of the clinical practice of acupuncture with case presentations and discussions.

+(2) Diagnosis and evaluation--the application of Eastern and Western diagnostic procedures in evaluating patients.

+(3) Supervised practice--the clinical treatment of a patient with acupuncture

+.....800 minimum class hours